Weltraumschaf/blog.weltraumschaf.de/content/blog/All_Web_Developers_Should_Stop_Doing_This_Immediately_Too.md

 authors: "Sven Strittmatter"
 ---

-## All Web Developers Should Stop Doing This Immediately, Too

 [Christopher Mims complains  about the fact that a website  is treating him with his  iPad  as  a  second  class citicen][1].
 He’s  right  that  web  developers shouldn’t do that.
 But  he’s arguing that he don’t want  to download the offered